Survey 4: Pinned by a shaft of light through the window

 "Is It A Good Time?" was a 72-hour nonstop online screening that took place from March 5 to 7, 2021, featuring 33 artists from all over the world residing in the United States.
 Co-curated by Maryam Faridani and Nicky Ni, the exhibition aimed to address pertinent bio-political issues related to the COVID-19 pandemic and to reflect on the prolonged period of time under the lockdown in 2020.

 Greek-born Vasia Rigou is a writer, editor, and curator.
 She grew up to appreciate art after years of carefully planned, culture-filled travel itineraries and museum-hopping around Europe with her family.
-Much of her work writing about visual art, culture, architecture and design, can be found at Newcity, Chicago’s leading culture publication, where she serves as an editor.
-She also regularly contributes to international magazines OnOffice and ICON.
-When she’s not writing about art or looking at art—wine in hand—she makes lists for pretty much everything, drinks immense amounts of coffee and takes cross-country road trips every chance she gets.
+Much of her work writing about visual art, culture, architecture and design, can be found at Newcity, Chicago’s leading culture publication, where she serves as editor.
+She also regularly contributes to the Chicago Reader and to international magazines OnOffice and ICON.
+Her curatorial practice focuses on ideas of identity, intimacy and belonging, which she currently explores through the Chicago Artists Coalition’s HATCH residency program.
+Her work can be found at rigouvasia.com.

 Image: Horizon, untitled #5, 2015.
 This piece is part of a series of 7 photographs, showcasing the horizon blending into the frozen lake landscape.